top of page

 A HOMEGROWN LEADER FOR PASADENA

-Rick was elected to the City Council in 1983 at the age of 29.
-A staunch defender of Pasadena’s neighborhoods, he also championed parks, libraries, and environmental sustainability.
+Elected to the City Council in 1983 at the age of 29, Rick was a staunch defender of Pasadena’s neighborhoods.
+He also championed parks, libraries, and environmental sustainability.
 He was re-elected by 78% of the vote and as chair of the Council’s Finance Committee helped steer the city through the deep recession of the early Nineties, when California lost nearly three quarters of a million jobs.

 As Mayor he led the successful effort to rewrite the city’s General Plan, championing a civic engagement strategy that drew 3200 members of the community to participate.
 The award-winning plan called for focusing growth around future light rail transit stations while protecting residential neighborhoods.
 Voters approved it by 58%.
 Later, he led the campaign to restore funding to Pasadena’s libraries, ratified by 80% of the voters.